-Neurofeedback began in the late 1950s and early ’60s through the work of both Dr Joe Kamiya at the University of Chicago and Dr Barry Sterman at UCLA.
+Neurotherapy began in the late 1950s and early ’60s through the work of both Dr Joe Kamiya at the University of Chicago and Dr. Barry Sterman at UCLA.

 As a result, NASA trained their lunar astronauts to control their brain’s SMR rhythms.
-Fifty years later, neurofeedback is still part of the astronaut training programme.
+Fifty years later, Neurotherapy is still part of the astronaut training program.

-In the mid 1970s, neurofeedback caught the attention of meditators as an aid in spiritual development, and so wandered into the no-man’s land between science and religion.
+In the mid-1970s, Neurotherapy caught the attention of meditators as an aid in spiritual development, and so wandered into the no-man’s land between science and religion.
 Conferences were attended by two people in orange robes for each one in a white lab coat.
-Soon neurofeedback gained a dubious reputation as a meditation or spiritual tool, which considering the extreme biases of the time made it an unpopular choice for career minded researchers.
+Soon Neurotherapy gained a dubious reputation as a meditation or spiritual tool, which considering the extreme biases of the time made it an unpopular choice for career-minded researchers.

-Neurofeedback didn’t fit the (now defunct) medical view of how the brain functioned.
-Though the empirical data proved that neurofeedback worked, it couldn’t possibly work under the scientific beliefs of the time.
-Thus, neurofeedback became regarded as ‘spooky’ medicine.
+Neurotherapy didn’t fit the (now defunct) medical view of how the brain functioned.
+Though the empirical data proved that Neurotherapy worked, it couldn’t possibly work under the scientific beliefs of the time.
+Thus, Neurotherapy became regarded as ‘spooky’ medicine.

 Out on the fringes of science, work continued.
-By the late ’80s neurofeedback was being applied to attention deficit disorders, and through the ’90s to a wide variety of psychological and central nervous system based conditions.
+By the late ’80s Neurotherapy was being applied to attention deficit disorders, and through the ’90s to a wide variety of psychological and central nervous system-based conditions.

 Over the last decade, the medical view of the brain has changed completely and the principles of neuroplasticity are universally accepted.
-Neuroscience has come to accept the interrelation between the central nervous system, the autoimmune system, emotional, physical, and mental health.
-It has conceded that indeed, the brain can change at any age, and that we create new neurones throughout life.
+Neuroscience has come to accept the interrelation between the central nervous system, the autoimmune system, and emotional, physical, and mental health.
+It has conceded that indeed, the brain can change at any age and that we create new neurons throughout life.
 The natural mechanisms underlying neurofeedback are now becoming clear.

-To most medical practitioners, neurofeedback is still foreign.
-Many hold a view based on its old reputation, and have had no exposure to the research.
+To most medical practitioners, Neurotherapy is still foreign.
+Many hold a view based on its old reputation and have had no exposure to the research.
 Old views die hard, particularly regarding competing methods that lie outside of their expertise.

 Brainwave monitoring is no longer ‘experimental’.
-It is common practice in scientific studies to assess how people’s brains are functioning under various conditions of illness, stress and mental difficulties.
+It is common practice in scientific studies to assess how people’s brains are functioning under various conditions of illness, stress, and mental difficulties.
 Patterns in the EEG reflect emotional and cognitive states and predict whether people are paying attention, or even what their mood is likely to be.
-Today, to describe a condition properly, you have to describe its effect within the brain.
-This research allows neurotherapists to target a wide range of conditions.
+Today, to describe a condition properly, you have to describe its effect on the brain.
+This research allows neuro therapists to target a wide range of conditions.

-With the advances in computer software and brainwave monitoring equipment, neurofeedback practitioners now have affordable precision tools.
+With the advances in computer software and brainwave monitoring equipment, Neurotherapy practitioners now have affordable precision tools.
 With 50 years of independent development behind it, the methods have become highly sophisticated, and highly effective.
-In the realm of brainwave training, neurofeedback has a half century head-start on conventional medicine.
+In the realm of brainwave training, Neurotherapy has a half-century head-start on conventional medicine.

 The first step is to get in touch.
 Most people have questions, and we are happy to provide a free consultation.
 For any queries, please contact us.